pistolero/any2any/README.rst

 Overview
 ==========

-*any2any* is a Python library for magically casting any type (or format) to any other type (or format).
+*any2any* is a Python library for magically casting any type to any other type.

 *any2any* helps you with (de)serialization operations, formatting operations, any kind of transformation between two Python objects.